armory/docs/content/en/continuous-deployment/plugin-guide/policy-engine/_index.md

 {{% tab header="Halyard" %}}

-{{% alert title="Warning" color="warning" %}}
-The Policy Engine plugin extends Orca, Gate, Front50, Clouddriver, and Deck.
+**Warning: the Policy Engine plugin extends Orca, Gate, Front50, Clouddriver, and Deck.
 When Halyard adds a plugin to a Spinnaker installation, it adds the plugin repository information to each service.
 This means that when you restart Spinnaker, each service restarts, downloads the plugin, and checks if an extension exists for that service.
 Each service restarting is not ideal for large Spinnaker installations due to service restart times.
-Clouddriver can take an hour or more to restart if you have many accounts configured.
+Clouddriver can take an hour or more to restart if you have many accounts configured.**
-{{% /alert %}}

 1. Add the plugins repository